IdkWhatUsernameToPick/EntryPointDaily/README.md

 How-to:
 1. Install Python.
 2. Download Entry Point.py.
-3. Type "pip install " followed by the dependency you want to install (required: requests, beautifulsoup4, lxml) in the command prompt (cmd).
+3. Type "pip install requests beautifulsoup4 lxml" in the command prompt (cmd).
 4. Launch the program.
 5. In case it doesn't work run it in the command prompt and look for any errors.